Why Choose Hill College for Your CDL Training?

 Q: What is the total cost of the program?

-A: The current tuition for our Class-A CDL program is $6,995 which covers all costs.
-This is a competitive price for a 5-week all-inclusive intensive training program leading to excellent entry-level earning potential.
-Other competing schools may advertise a lower price, but you’ll end up paying extra for things like exam fees and the DOT physical.
+A:Our tuition is competitively priced and covers all costs.
+Other competing schools may advertise a lower price, but you’ll end up paying extra for things like exam fees.
+Contact us today about current pricing and payment options.

 Q: Are there financial aid options available?